marek5050/marek5050.github.io/_posts/2018-02-09-Deploying_a_Fabric_Composer_Network.md

 status: publish
 ---

+Fabric Composer makes it incredibly easy to prototype a Blockchain network, generate the RESTful API, and even creating the Angular front-end.
+The tutorial will guide you through those three components of Fabric Composer.

+## Prototype and deploy a Blockchain network

-For this step we can just follow instructions from the official README.md
+For this step, we can just follow instructions from the official README.md
 1. In a directory of your choice (these instructions will assume `~/fabric-tools`), download the archive file that contains these tools.
 There are both .zip and .tar.gz formats - select one of these options:

 ```